-Milo’s favorites, age 4:
+Milo’s favorites, age four:

-Holden’s favorites, age 5:
+Holden’s favorites, age nearly-six:

 I loved that boys were tall enough to ride all of the cool rides (42″); there is a full-on DUPLO area if you’re there with toddlers; and the rides with the longest lines included a Lego-building play area for kids to wait it out.
 The live-action and movie shows are a great respite from so much walking in the heat.

 LEGOLAND – check your height before you drive down